-- Course includes a clear and detailed statement regarding the method and tools used by students to submit assignments, including location of assignment submission (typically the course dropbox), any file type requirements, etc. - Assignments include detailed expectations such as rubrics and/or examples. - Practice tests are included to help students become familiar with the Learning Management System assessment tool before an actual test.
+- Course includes a clear and detailed statement regarding the method and tools used by students to submit assignments, including location of assignment submission (typically the course dropbox), any file type requirements, etc. - Assignments include detailed expectations such as rubrics and/or examples. - Practice tests are included to help students become familiar with the learning management system assessment tool before an actual test. - Guides, instructions, and/or demonstrations for required software, hardware, or services are provided.